conda/conda/docs/source/building/meta-yaml.rst

 performed from the top of the build environment, so to match files inside your project you can use a pattern similar to the following one:
 "\*\*/myproject/\*\*/\*.txt".
 This pattern will match any .txt file found in your project.
 The quotes are mandatory for patterns starting with a \*.
+Recursive globbing using \*\* is only supported in conda-build >= 3.0.

 Build number and string
 ~~~~~~~~~~~~~~~~~~~~~~~